 Using the tips and information above you should now be fairly confident in how to colour-match new mortar to existing mortar, but what about colour matching actual bricks, blocks or stonework?

-If you’re actually replacing physical bricks etc then it’s all well and good matching new mortar, but if the new bricks your using don’t match the existing bricks of your property then this is going to look even worse right?
-In answer to this, yes it certainly will.
+If you’re actually replacing physical bricks, then it’s all well and good matching new mortar, but if the new bricks your using don’t match the existing bricks of your property then this is going to look even worse right?

-As I’m sure you are guessing at this point this ultimately means using the same bricks, blocks etc as the existing.
+As I’m sure you are guessing at this point this means using the same bricks, blocks etc. as the existing.

 As with sourcing sand, this is just a question of visiting local builders merchants with an original sample until you find a match, or contacting the builder or contractor that built the property as they should have records.

-However, if the property in question is quite old then this can complicate things as brick styles go out of fashion, manufacturers close down/get bought up by larger companies, raw material sources change or are sourced from different locations, and manufacturing techniques change, all of which can effect the colouring and style of a given brick, block etc.
+However, if the property in question is quite old then this can complicate things as brick styles go out of fashion, manufacturers close down/get bought up by larger companies, raw material sources change or are sourced from different locations, and manufacturing techniques change, all of which can affect the colouring and style of bricks and blocks.

-If you are unable to locate the bricks that you need easily and you are loosing hope, don’t fret, you do still have a few options:
+If you are unable to locate the bricks that you need easily and you are losing hope, don’t fret, you do still have a few options:

 - Have Them Specially Made: There are a fair few independent brick companies that can manufacturer bricks to order if you have original examples, although colours can very slightly due to changes in manufacturing process or raw materials